- The average American woman owns approximately 21 pairs of underwear. Approximately 10% of women own over 35 pairs.k

 Falsies gave women's breasts an exaggerated and pointed shape

 - A device that is stuffed into a bra to make it look bigger is called a “falsie.”
 Falsies were most popular during the 1950s, when big, pointy breasts were popular.m

-- Underwear has often been used as symbol.
+- Underwear has often been used as a symbol.
 For example, in the 1960s, “bra burners” protested the way society discriminated against women and restricted their appearance.
-Additionally, after WII, French women who had relationships with German soldiers not only had their heads shaved, but they also were forced to walk through the streets in their underwear.l
+Additionally, after WWII, French women who had relationships with German soldiers not only had their heads shaved, but they also were forced to walk through the streets in their underwear.l

 - Underwear has been used to make rebellious fashion statements.
 For example, in 1780, Marie Antoinette shocked France by wearing chemise dresses at court.
 Previously, the chemise was worn only as underwear.l

 - In 1951, Marlon Brando helped turn men’s cotton undershirts into outwear when he wore an undershirt in the movie A Streetcar Named Desire.l

 - In the 1990s, hip-hop artists made it fashionable for men to wear their pants below their waists and showing their boxers or briefs.
 This style, called “sagging,” is said to have actually originated in prison when jail inmates had their belts removed because they might be used as a possible weapon.
 Other historians believe this style originated as a sign of availability among homosexuals.l